Zeldazackman/Starbecue/README.md

 ### Xeronious

-This commissioned kaiju is heavily a work in progress.
-Currently it can eat up to 3 people at once, sit down, and hug you, and the playable version can walk around and crawl through shorter spaces.
+This commissioned kaiju is able to fit a total of three prey in his belly! he can also eat one with his tail
+- Sitting down and hugging you
+- Letting you struggle and between the belly and tail
+- Soft digest putting you in an egg they can lay

 ### Playable VSOs